wolfmanjm/kivy-smoothie-host/README.md

 ### Rasbian/Debian Stretch/Buster on RPI (NOT rpi4b)

-Note the latest Debian version is Buster and this also seems to work.
+Note the latest tested Debian version is Buster and seems to work.

 (Tested on RPI3a+ and 3b+, genuine RPI 7" multitouch screen and external HDMI LCD monitor).

 (This may work on older RPI versions but is not tested, please read this https://www.raspberrypi.org/documentation/hardware/display/legacy.md).

-Install the latest raspbian stretch lite...
+Install the latest raspbian stretch or buster lite...
 (No XWindows) http://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2019-04-09/2019-04-08-raspbian-stretch-lite.zip

 Follow these instructions if using an rpi 3 B+ and rasbian stretch...